SloTyper/LearnMove/README.md

 # Program files of Move for Aptos.
-I will upadate as I learn and experiment.
+I will update as I learn and experiment.